-Shareen is also a freelance producer, director, and camera operator.
-Projects she has worked on include Prison Town U.S.A., a feature length documentary about prison expansion for the POV strand on PBS, Families: The Wonder of Toddlers, also for PBS, Beyond Blue: Mankind’s Deepest Dive for RTVi, Uncle Sam Wants You!, a two-hour special for A&E that follows US Marines as they find young recruits in a low income neighborhood in Queens, New York, the award-winning Food Network specials After Midnight: New York and After Midnight: Las Vegas, and Take This Job... a thirteen part series for A&E on how Americans make a living.
+Shareen is also a freelance producer, director, camera operator, and editor.
+Projects she has worked on include Friday Night Tykes for Esquire, Rattled for TLC, Prison Town U.S.A., a feature-length documentary about prison expansion for the POV strand on PBS, Families: The Wonder of Toddlers, also for PBS, Beyond Blue: Mankind’s Deepest Dive for RTVi, Uncle Sam Wants You!, a two-hour special for A&E that follows US Marines as they find young recruits in New York City, the award-winning Food Network specials After Midnight: New York and After Midnight: Las Vegas, and Take This Job... a thirteen-part series for A&E on how Americans make a living.

 She is also the co-founder and co-director of the annual Jozi Film Festival in Johannesburg, South Africa.